geohackweek/preliminary/_episodes/00-geohack-intro.md

 ### Will I need to learn a specific programming language to participate?

 We welcome all participants regardless of their programming background.
 In order to teach our content in a consistent way we need to select one programming languge.
-We have chosen Python because it is free and open source, and has many libraries suitable for efficient manipulation of ICESat-2 data.
+We have chosen Python because it is free and open source, and has many libraries suitable for efficient manipulation of geospatial data.

 If you're new to Python, here are some excellent resources we recommend working through in advance of our event: